 For further information and guidance see Gov.uk – COVID-19 and renting.
 Tenants and landlords: Collaborative solutions in tough times

 If you would like more information or to discuss how COVID-19 will affect you, please contact:Toby Tallon

 What should I do if I cannot pay HMRC?

-HMRC has confirmed that all VAT payments for the period 20 March 2020 to 30 June 2020 inclusive can be deferred without application.
-If you choose to defer a VAT payment, you will have until 31 March 2021 to pay it.
+HMRC has allowed a deferral of all VAT payments for the period 20 March 2020 to 30 June 2020 inclusively.
+If you chose to defer a VAT payment, you have until 31 March 2021 to pay it.

 Income tax payments on account that were due by 31 July 2020 have been automatically deferred until 31 January 2021.
 All persons who pay income tax under payments on account are eligible for this deferral; it is not limited to the self-employed.
 The deferral is intended to apply where the impact of the coronavirus causes you difficulty in making payment by 31 July 2020.
 HMRC guidance states that if you are able to make your July payment on time then you should do so.

 For other taxes, HMRC may extend support to individuals or businesses under the Time to Pay arrangement.
 This is on a case by case basis and could result in agreeing an instalment arrangement, suspending debt collection proceedings, or cancelling penalties and interest where there have been administrative difficulties.

 What is the contact number for HMRC’s dedicated COVID-19 helpline?